Centre-for-Hardware-Security/SALSy/README.md

 # SALSy
 This repository contains several scripts for enhancing the security of digital designs during physical synthesis.
+The techniques that are part of SALSy are described in the following paper: https://doi.org/10.48550/arXiv.2308.06201

 INDEX: